-NOTE: The conversion of exceptions generated by the SUT into the corresponding type is tool and system specific and therefore beyond the scope of the present document.
+NOTE - The conversion of exceptions generated by the SUT into the corresponding type is tool- and system-specific and therefore beyond the scope of this Recommendation.

 The exceptions are defined in the form of an exception list included in the signature definition.
 This list defines all the possible different types associated with the set of possible exceptions (the meaning of exceptions themselves will usually only be distinguished by being represented by specific values of these types).